Struccid/Elites-proxy/README.md

-# Elite Proxy  A fast tab cloaking with hundreds of games to play and apps
+# Elite Proxy  no clue for the title
 ## Features:
 - Advanced Tab Cloaking
 - Advanced About:Blank Cloaking (prevents site from showing on browser history)